Is one of your employees asking to take some time off?

 Many more changes will take effect January 1, 2019:

-In 2019, your employees will be able to take two days off with pay during the same year in the event of sickness, an accident, an organ or tissue donation, domestic violence, sexual violence or a family matter.
+In 2019, your employees who justify three months of uninterrupted service will be able to take two days off with pay during the same year in the event of sickness, an accident, an organ or tissue donation, domestic violence, sexual violence or a family matter.
+With your consent, those days can be divided.

-These days do not have to be paid at the end of the year if they go unused.
+These first two days taken annually shall be remunerated according to the statutory holidays calculation formula.
+They do not have to be paid at the end of the year if they go unused.

 As of January 1, 2019, your employees will be able to refuse to work more than two hours over their daily work hours.